lonycell/grafana.v7/docs/sources/features/panels/graph.md

 {{< docs-imagebox img="/img/docs/v45/graph_overview.png" class="docs-image--no-shadow" max-width="850px" >}}

-The main panel in Grafana is simply named Graph.
+The main panel in ThingSPIN is simply named Graph.
 It provides a very rich set of graphing options.

 1. Clicking the title for a panel exposes a menu.
 The `edit` option opens additional configuration options for the panel.